-Physicians at New England OB-GYN do support vaccination against COVID 19 during pregnancy and in breastfeeding patients given the current support and backing from our major obstetrical societies.
-We will continue to update our patients as more information comes due.
+Physicians at New England OB-GYN strongly recommend vaccination against COVID-19 during pregnancy and in breastfeeding patients given the current support and backing from our major obstetrical societies.